Tanz0rz/haxe-fmod/extension/examples/core-api-channelcontrol.md

 ## 5
 <!-- FMOD_CHANNELCONTROL_CALLBACK_TYPE -->
+Channel.setCallback delivers END and SYNCPOINT as ChannelEvent values.
 Virtual voice and occlusion callbacks are not delivered, Channel.isVirtual reports the voice state on demand.
-Type: haxefmod.core.ChannelEvent

 ## 6
 <!-- FMOD_CHANNELCONTROL_DSP_INDEX -->
-No Haxe equivalent.
-The three positions are the DSP_HEAD, DSP_FADER, and DSP_TAIL Int constants on ChannelGroup, accepted by addDsp on channels and groups.
+ChannelGroup.DSP_HEAD, DSP_FADER, and DSP_TAIL are the same values, accepted by addDsp and getDsp on channels and groups.

 ## 42
 <!-- ChannelControl::set3DCustomRolloff -->